MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/mailbox-exceeded-maximum-number-of-large-itmes.md

 - [Import email, contacts, and calendar from an Outlook .pst file](https://support.microsoft.com/office/import-email-contacts-and-calendar-from-an-outlook-pst-file-431a8e9a-f99f-4d5f-ae48-ded54b3440ac)
 - [Import a .pst file into Outlook for Mac from Outlook for Windows](https://support.microsoft.com/office/import-a-pst-file-into-outlook-for-mac-from-outlook-for-windows-b4a6a1d6-94bb-4c85-a4fc-a83dc690e18c)

-For more info about Office 365 messaging limits, see [Exchange Online limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).
+For more info about Microsoft 365 messaging limits, see [Exchange Online limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).